TonyPhan0505/SQL-Ecommerce-Store-Management/README.txt

 ﻿Group ID: 4
 CCIDs: bhphan, ngocdath
-Names: Binh Phan, Julian Doan
+Names: Binh Phan, Julia Doan

 We declare that we did not collaborate with anyone outside our own group in this assignment.